sab-viewer/sab-viewer/README.md

 * provide TUI (to make it usable via SSH).
 * probably provide mode "with cursor"
 * probably support work with binary files (e.g. hex view, search)
+* maybe implement cashing of bigger window around the visible window (to make work with neighbour text smoother).
+If we do it, we probably need to implement pagination to be able to "learn"/"forget" parts of text in pieces.
+* maybe keep Reader, which cursor is at the end of current visible window (or cache) to avoid need to "skip", when just scrolling forward.
+How to move backwards (probably switch to RandomAccessFile)?